Professional Disinfecting Company

 Disinfection Services

-Quality commercial cleaning and disinfection is time-consuming, and requires training to ensure that the cleaning and disinfection process is done correctly.
+Quality commercial cleaning and disinfecting is time-consuming, and requires training to ensure that the cleaning and disinfecting process is done correctly.

-We provide disinfection services for some of our community’s most prominent museums, attractions, offices, retail stores, and medical offices in New York City, and New Jersey.
+We provide disinfecting services for some of our community’s most prominent museums, attractions, offices, retail stores, and medical offices in New York, New Jersey, and Connecticut.

-We are trained and certified to conduct the process of electrostatic disinfection, and handling the equipment, such as electrostatic disinfection sprayers, correct application of disinfectants, necessary dwell-time, and safety precautions.
-We make it easy for you to get the high-quality commercial cleaning and disinfection services that ensure your uninterrupted operation and compliance.
+We are trained and certified to conduct the process of electrostatic disinfecting, and equipment handling of electrostatic disinfecting sprayers, correct application of disinfectants, necessary dwell-time, and safety precautions.
+We make it easy for you to get the high-quality commercial cleaning and disinfecting services that ensure your uninterrupted operation and compliance.

-As part of your preventive health and safety measures, we help you eliminate germs, and viruses with scheduled routine cleaning and sanitizing, followed by disinfection of your facilities.
+As part of your preventive health and safety measures, we help you eliminate germs, and viruses with scheduled routine cleaning and sanitizing, followed by disinfecting of your facilities.

-If you need an urgent disinfection of your facilities because you suspect, or have a confirmed case of a virus occurrence, please call us immediately to schedule a disinfection.
+If you need an urgent disinfecting of your facilities because you suspect, or have a confirmed case of a virus occurrence, please call us immediately to schedule a disinfecting.

-Our disinfection services mirror the recommendations from The Centers for Disease Control and Prevention (CDC), which strictly recommends a thorough cleaning before disinfection, in order to deliver a satisfactory level of health and safety from germs, and viruses, including COVID-19.
+Our disinfecting services mirror the recommendations from The Centers for Disease Control and Prevention (CDC), which strictly recommends a thorough cleaning before disinfecting, in order to deliver a satisfactory level of health and safety from germs, and viruses, including COVID-19.

 High-Touch Surfaces

-Clean, wipe down, and disinfection of all high-touch surfaces, desks, reception area, offices, conference rooms, and common areas.
+Clean, wipe down, and disinfecting of all high-touch surfaces, desks, reception area, offices, conference rooms, and common areas.

 Floors

-All carpets will be thoroughly vacuumed and hard surface floors mopped & scrubbed before general disinfection of all areas in your facility.
+All carpets will be thoroughly vacuumed and hard surface floors mopped & scrubbed before general disinfecting of all areas in your facility.

 Dusting